Okemah Rising: Promotion

-The album was preceded by the first single and music video for "I Know How it Feels" on March 1, 2023.
+The album was preceded by the first single and music video for "I Know How It Feels" on March 1, 2023.
+The album's second single, "Gotta Get to Peeksill" (featuring Violent Femmes), was released on March 31, 2023, with a music video being released on April 6, 2023.
+The album's third single and music video for "Bring It Home" (featuring Jaime Wyatt), was released on May 31, 2023.

 The band's early 2023 dates in Europe featured the first performances of songs from Okemah Rising.
-The band will continue to promote the album throughout their annual St. Patricks Day shows in the U.S. which begin in March 2023.
+The band will continue to promote the album throughout their annual St. Patrick's Day shows in the US, which begin in March 2023.

-For people who preorder the vinyl version of Okemah Rising through the band's website, they will receive a free limited edition 7-inch vinyl featuring acoustic versions of "Barroom Hero" and "Skinhead on the MBTA" recorded live at the Ryman Auditorium in Nashville.
+For people who preordered the vinyl version of Okemah Rising through the band's website, received a free limited edition 7-inch vinyl featuring acoustic versions of "Barroom Hero" and "Skinhead on the MBTA" recorded live at the Ryman Auditorium in Nashville.
 The 7-inch will not be sold at retail.

+This Machine Rising documentary

+On August 30, 2024, the band released the short documentary, This Machine Rising, on YouTube.
+The film "tells the story of Dropkick Murphys' journey with Woody Guthrie's lyrics, focusing on the Tulsa sessions (the recording of This Machine Still Kills Fascists and Okemah Rising), the theater tour, and the enduring power of music and words to unite the working class and promote equity.